Chocolate Praline Roulade

 - Place a clean dish towel on top - covering entire cake.
 The towel should be even with cake on one short side; overhang is ok on others.

 - Place a large cutting board on top of towel and use oven mitts to flip cake onto board with towel underneath.
 While still hot, roll cake, including towel, starting with short end with no towel overhang.
 Let rest, seam-side down for 30 minutes.

 - After 30 minutes, gently unroll cake and let cool completely.
 (The cake will look wrinkled and ends should curl upward.)

-- Face cake vertically, with one short side closest to you.
+- Face cake vertically, with short side closest to you.
 Use an offset spatula to spread filling onto cooled cake.
-Leave a 1/2-inch border on three sides and a 1-inch border on far short side.
+Leave a 1/2-inch border on 3 sides and a 1-inch border on far short side.
 Sprinkle chopped praline on, leaving some for top.